 What is an LED?

 LED stands for light-emitting diode.
 These are little solid-state devices that make light because of the movement of electrons through a semi-conductor.
 LEDs are relatively small compared to compact fluorescent and incandescent light bulbs, but they can get extremely bright.
 However, LEDs aren’t small enough to be used as the pixels of a television – they’re way too big for that.
-That’s why LEDs are only used as the backlight for LCD televisions.
+That’s part of the reason why LEDs are only used as the backlight for LCD televisions.
 For more info on that, visit our LED vs. LCD page.

 What is an OLED?